alvaropicazo/nerfsquad-bot/README.md

-# solana-bot
+# Nerf Squad Bot
 Solana-bot tracker which sends transactions autonomously written in Golang.

 ## How does it work

-**Solana-bot** is a program written in Golang designed to track a chosen wallet 24/7, specified through a configuration file passed to the program.
+**NS Bot** is a program written in Golang designed to track a chosen wallet 24/7, specified through a configuration file passed to the program.
 It continuously monitors for new transactions to replicate, and thanks to Go's threading capabilities, it formats them for our specific use case and sends them to the selected DEX, all while continuing to track the wallet.

 Due to Golang Raydium SDK limitations (it's not an official implementation of the library), we had to create a small service written in Javascript which sends the transactions to the mainnet.